owainkenwayucl/owainkenwayucl.github.io/_posts/2017-11-15-HowToMakeMyJobEasier.md

 ## License your software correctly

 Licenses cause a lot of headache for us.
-I strongly recommend that if you are giving your software away anyway you pick MIT, BSD or GPL licenses in preference for rolling your own as the latter sometimes requires me to contact the software purchasing team to scrutenise the terms.
+I strongly recommend that if you are giving your software away anyway you pick MIT, BSD or GPL licenses in preference for rolling your own as the latter sometimes requires me to contact the software purchasing team to scrutinise the terms.
 You are not a lawyer, I am not a lawyer, let's leave drafting licenses to the lawyers.

 Here are some licensing things that are a real pain: